Intoxication from LSD and other common hallucinogens

 Hallucinogens are used for their so-called psychedelic effects.
 These desired effects involve heightening or distortion of sensory stimuli and enhancement of feelings and introspection.
 Most hallucinogens produce sympathomimetic effects, including tachycardia, hypertension, mydriasis, hyperthermia, and diaphoresis, but these are generally mild .
 Nausea and vomiting are common and often precede the onset of hallucinogenic effects.

-The clinical features, diagnosis, and management of intoxication from LSD and other prototypical hallucinogens (including dextromethorphan, some phenylethylamines (mescaline, 2CB, 2CT-7), psilocybin and other tryptamines, and Salvia divinorum) are reviewed here (table 1).
+The clinical features, diagnosis, and management of intoxication from LSD and other prototypical hallucinogens (including dextromethorphan, some phenethylamines (mescaline, 2C-B, 2C-T-7), psilocybin and other tryptamines, and Salvia divinorum) are reviewed here (table 1).
 Amphetamines, methamphetamines, MDMA, ketamine, and phencyclidine (PCP) are discussed separately.
-(See "Methamphetamine intoxication" and "MDMA (ecstasy) intoxication" and "Ketamine poisoning" and "Phencyclidine (PCP) intoxication in adults".)
+(See "Methamphetamine: Acute intoxication" and "MDMA (ecstasy) intoxication" and "Ketamine poisoning" and "Phencyclidine (PCP) intoxication in adults".)

 Lysergic acid diethylamide (LSD) remains the prototypical hallucinogen and the most extensively studied of such drugs.
-It is estimated that approximately 4.2 million persons in the United States used hallucinogens in 2014, mostly adolescents and young adults .
+Approximately 1.2 million persons in the United States aged 12 or older are categorized as current hallucinogen users .
 Hallucinogens account for approximately 7 percent of United States emergency department (ED) visits involving illicit drugs .
 Hallucinogen use occurs worldwide, although the prevalence is generally considered to be low relative to other drugs of abuse .
-LSD has been supplanted as the most common hallucinogen by "club drugs", synthetic cannabinoids (eg, K2, spice) and naturally occurring hallucinogens, such as psilocybin and Salvia divinorum [5,6].
-This is thought to be related to a number of factors, including the decreased supply of LSD, the emergence of "club drugs", such as ecstasy, and the ready availability of other hallucinogens via the internet [7,8].
+LSD has been supplanted as the most common hallucinogen by the so-called new psychoactive substances, such as synthetic cannabinoids (eg, K2, spice) and “club drugs,” and naturally occurring hallucinogens, such as psilocybin and Salvia divinorum [5,6].
+This is thought to be related to a number of factors, including the decreased supply of LSD, the rapid emergence of new psychoactive substances, and the ready availability of other hallucinogens via the internet [7,8].

 - Hoffman A. LSD: my problem child.
 Ott, J (Trans), McNaughton & Gunn; Saline, MI 2005.